Towards best practices in low-dimensional semi-supervised latent Bayesian optimization for the design of antimicrobial peptides: Results

 These distortion metrics quantify different ways in which arrangements of points can be disrupted when transforming between the high-dimensional manifold and the low-dimensional manifold ("reduced space").
 All run from zero, indicating high distortion (low faithfulness), to one, indicating low distortion (high faithfulness).
 Trustworthiness measures how frequently points that are not clustered together in the high-dimensional space become clustered together in the reduced space.
 Conversely, continuity measures the extent to which clustered points in the high-dimensional space become no longer clustered together in the reduced space.
 Unlike trustworthiness and continuity, which measure the number of nearest neighbours being lost or gained, steadiness and cohesiveness estimate the amount of stretching and compressing occurring when transforming between spaces.
 Steadiness quantifies the extent to which groups of points that are separated in the high-dimensional space remain separated in the reduced space.
 Cohesiveness quantifies the extent to which groups of points near each other in the high-dimensional space remain near each other in the reduced space.
 A more detailed description, including algorithmic details, are available in \citet{jeon_measuring_2022_steadinessCohesiveness}.

-We observe similar levels of distortion between high-dimensional latent spaces and their PCA projections for models trained with different organizing properties and different percentages of labels (Fig. \ref{fig:manifold_distortions_pca}).
+{We compute the extent of manifold distortion between the full latent space and the 5-dimensional PCA projections using a held out test set of sequences.} We observe similar levels of distortion between high-dimensional latent spaces and their PCA projections for models trained with different organizing properties and different percentages of labels (Fig. \ref{fig:manifold_distortions_pca}).
 Trustworthiness, continuity, and steadiness are all relatively high, with each organizing method exhibiting values $>0.75$ (Fig \ref{fig:manifold_distortions_pca}abc), suggesting high-quality projections with few artificial clusters (trustworthiness), minimal loss of clusters (continuity), and little stretching of distances between points (steadiness).
 Cohesiveness, lying near $0.6$ for all, is moderate, suggesting that compression is occurring (Fig \ref{fig:manifold_distortions_pca}d), as it necessarily must when moving from high to low dimensions.
-These results provide confidence that the visualizations reflect extant patterns in the high-dimensional latent space without substantial distortion.
+The similarity of the results and the comparatively low-to-moderate distortions observed provide confidence that the visualizations reflect extant trends between, and patterns in, the high-dimensional latent spaces.

-Additionally, PCA resulted in similar levels of distortion at various label percentages.
+We note in particular similar levels of distortion at various label percentages.
 Comparing within subpanels of Figure \ref{fig:manifold_distortions_pca}, the barplots are relatively stable in value.
 From these results, we infer the original high-dimensional latent spaces are being organized even when label percentage is low, and that we are not merely seeing an illusion of organization induced from the PCA projection.
 In conjunction with Fig.~\ref{fig:pca_bch_train}, this confirms that the number of labels can be relatively sparse and still result in the latent space being organized; perhaps most surprisingly in the case of having access to only 2\% of the property labels.